ledyba/__sample__create_anime_by_ffmpeg/README.md

-# Example to creating animation movie by ffmpeg
+# Example to create animation movie by ffmpeg

 ## input.txt